openworm/hodgkin_huxley_tutorial/Tutorial/_static/Exercises.rst

     1.1 What is the minimum current you can inject that will cause at least one spike?

     1.2 Adjust the input current duration to stimulate the cell for the full duration of the simulation.
-What is the minimum curent you need to inject to get the cell to fire for the full duration?
+What is the minimum current you need to inject to get the cell to fire for the full duration?

     1.3 How much does a 10-fold increase in injected current from the repetitive firing current increase the firing rate?